MicrosoftDocs/azure-devops-docs/docs/test/overview.md

 <a id="test-plans" />

-## Define, execute, chart progress of test plans and test suites
+## Define, execute, and chart tests and test progress

 The **Test plans** hub of Azure Test Plans provides the tools you need to define, manage, and run your tests.
 Test cases, both manual and automated, are organized within test suites which are grouped under test plans.

 :::image type="content" source="media/overview/test-plan-define-execute-chart.png" alt-text="Screenshot of Azure Test Plans, Selected test plans":::

-### Plan tests by defining test plans and test suites
+### Define test plans and test suites

 Create and manage test plans and test suites from the **Test plans** hub.
 Add one or more test suites&mdash;static, requirement-based, or query-based&mdash;to the test plans.
 Export and share test plans and test suites with your teams.